-Simply put, digital activism is where digital tools (the internet, mobile phones, social media etc) are used towards bringing about social and/or political change.
+Simply put, digital activism is where digital tools (the internet, mobile phones, social media etc) are used for bringing about social and/or political change.
 Examples of digital activism are scattered throughout the '80s however, things started to really snowball with the advent of web 2.0 and the dot com boom.
 The introduction and rapid growth of social media platforms such as Facebook and Twitter from 2004 onwards helped buttress digital activism to the point where entire campaigns can now be run online (sometimes with little to no offline component) and still have a wide reach.
-But is reach enough?
-Many argue that digital tools alone do not suffice when it comes to galvanising people towards creating change.
-According to online activism think tank Meta-Activism Project, digital activism should serve six key functions: shaping public opinion; planning an action; sharing a call to action; taking action digitally; transfer of resources.

 A good timeline of digital activism around the world can be found here.

-The tools used by digital activists are vast and the list changes constantly in line with the rapid general evolution of technology.
+The tools used by digital activists are vast and changing constantly as technology evolves.

 - Social networks.
 Sites with high usage numbers such as Facebook and YouTube have proven beneficial in spreading a message, garnering support, shining information on a subject that might otherwise be overlooked by mainstream media.
 Protests in 2011 in Tunisia and Egypt against their respective governments were in part organised and promoted via Facebook.